ARMmbed/mbed-example-network/test/helloworld-tcpclient/README.md

     Hello world!
     ```

-12. The LED should blink slowly (about 0.5Hz)

 ## Using a debugger

-Proceed normally until step 7 included, then:
+Optionally, connect using a debugger to set breakpoints and follow program flow.
+Proceed normally up to and including step 5, then:

 1. Open a new terminal window, then start the pyOCD GDB server.